kushaldev75/Bat-Ball-Tracking-System/README.md

 </p>

 This repository contains my work on developing Deep learning based Bat and Ball Tracker.
 This is inspired from one of the [Dockship Challenge](http://dockship.io/challenges/60f5a5ae7b01760c32a439f7/ball-&-bat-tracking-hiring-challenge/overview).
-The aim of the challenge was to build Bat and Ball tracking AI system using International Cricket dataset.
+The aim of the challenge was to build Real-time Object detection system using International Cricket dataset.

 ## Dataset